se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Choosing a tech stack sometimes becomes a tedious task as you need to take every factor into consideration including budget, time, app size, end-users, project objectives, and resources.

-Angular is opinionated and tells developers how to structure their code.
-Even though Angular provides some advantages, the steep learning curve makes developers adopt other tools.

 React is a popular Javascript library, open sourced by Facebook.
 The ease of learning React is a key advantage that it has.
 React provides more flexibility to developers as it allows integration of third party libraries.
 It also has a good set of developer tools that helps in debugging.
 Similarly, Vue offers us some advantages, like flexibility, simplistic structure and ease of integration.

-Every framework/library has its own pros and cons, meaning it all depends on the developers skills, and the requirements of the application.
+Every framework/library has its own pros and cons.
+The framework/library you choose depends on the requirements of the application.
 There are many great tools for developers to choose from.
 Below are a few resources to help you get a brief introduction to these frameworks/libraries.

 1. [React vs Angular vs Vue](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) - A brief comparison between the three most popular frontend tools.
 2. [Why use Vue](https://medium.com/@brainmobi/advantages-of-using-vue-js-for-your-web-applications-7e460cadfffc) - Advantages of using Vue.